Jacobian-Scaled K-means Clustering for Physics-Informed Segmentation of Reacting Flows: Results

 \subsubsection{Analysis of Clusters in Physical Space via Segmented Fields}

-Before visualization and interpretation of the partitioned composition space, it is important to ensure that the algorithm presented in Alg.~\ref{alg:jacobian_kmeans} produces the a similar decrease in the JSK-means objective in the detonation dataset as observed in the 1d toy problem in Sec.~\ref{sec:toy_problem}.
-To this end, convergence trends for both standard (Eq.~\ref{eq:standard_kmeans_obj}) and Jacobian-scaled (Eq.~\ref{eq:jacobian_kmeans_obj}) objective functions are provided in Fig.~\ref{fig:detonation_convergence} for $K=5$, $15$ and $30$.
-For each cluster number, the various curves (10 for each $K$ value) represent a different set of initial centroids provided to the standard K-means algorithm to initiate the burn-in procedure, resulting in unique K-means runs.
-Since the K-means algorithm depends on centroid initialization, analysis of performance should take into consideration the effect of stochasticity due to centroid initialization \cite{shivam_ctm}.
+Before visualization and interpretation of the partitioned composition space, it is important to ensure that the algorithm presented in Alg.~\ref{alg:jacobian_kmeans} produces the a similar decrease in the JSK-means objective in the detonation dataset as {observed in the 1D toy problem} in Sec.~\ref{sec:toy_problem}.
+To this end, convergence trends for both standard (Eq.~\ref{eq:standard_kmeans_obj}) and Jacobian-scaled (Eq.~\ref{eq:jacobian_kmeans_obj}) objective functions are provided in Fig.~\ref{fig:detonation_convergence} for $K=5$, $15$ and $30$ (objective function curves are normalized in the figure to facilitate comparison across different cluster numbers). { For each cluster number, the curves represent an average from 10 different sets of initial centroids provided to the standard K-means algorithm to initiate the burn-in procedure, resulting in unique K-means runs.} Overall, the convergence trends in Fig.~\ref{fig:detonation_convergence} show how Alg.~\ref{alg:jacobian_kmeans} minimizes the physics-based Jacobian-scaled objective in Eq.~\ref{eq:jacobian_kmeans_obj} even for the complex detonation dataset. {As with the 1D problem}, there is no noticeable oscillatory behavior in the objective curves, indicating that the centroid locations have stabilized.